-How many other animals die to support the current lifestyle of a human individual?
+How many other animals in total – farmed, wildlife, animals in research, etc. – die to support the current lifestyle of a human individual?

 The answer is that we don’t really know.
 Having Kids aims to find out and, in partnership with several researchers, is engaging in a new research project that hopes to tell the truth about our existential relationship with other animals.
 Here is some of the background:

 For survival, humans depend completely on Earth’s ecosystems and the services they provide us, they are also called ecosystem services.
 These include the production of healthy air and water, food, medicines, disease management, removal of toxins, building materials, fuel, climate regulation, buffering of storms, spiritual fulfillment, and aesthetic enjoyment.
 Ecosystem services are primarily provided by the activities of biotic flora and fauna interacting with nonliving (abiotic) elements in nature that provide the nutrients and minerals to support a planet once teaming with life.

 Today, we have entered a period of mass extinction that rivals the extermination of the dinosaurs and 76% of life on Earth.
 However, unlike past extinction events caused by natural global pulses, our species has already caused the extinction of nearly 60% of assessed vertebrate populations and these trends are accelerating (WWF, 2016).
 Beyond the massive loss of species and wildlife populations, the abject suffering that humans are causing on the planet is significant.
 These human-induced adversities should not be assumed inevitable, and are due to human psychological shortcomings that can be remedied through equal access to information.